Is Your Spouse in the United States or Abroad?

 With a fiance visa your loved one would likely not be able to work in the United States for 3-6 months (times vary) after he or she arrived in the United States.

-The fiance visa route is currently taking about 8 to 9 months from start to finish (all 3 phases not just initial USCIS approval).
+The fiance visa route is currently taking about 9-10 months from start to finish (all 3 phases of the case and not just initial USCIS approval).
 If you have not yet married your loved one you may want to seriously consider the fiance visa route.
 (You can see the timeline to see how long this will take.)
 If you are interested in learning more about the fiance visa route please read: Top 10 Things You Should Know About the Fiance Visa Process.

-Attorney Lawrence Gruner would be happy to talk to you about all of your immigration options.
+Attorney Lawrence Gruner is a fiance visa attorney.
+He would be happy to talk to you about all of your immigration options.
 His office is located Sacramento California.
 He handles cases in California, the United States, and the World.
 He has handled marriage green card and fiance visa cases for almost 25 years.
 He would be happy to talk to you, free of charge, about your options.
 You can call 888-801-6558 or 916-760-7270 or email us email@example.com

 The information above is for informational purposes only and is not meant to take the place of a consultation with an experienced immigration attorney.
 Laws can and do change.
 Therefore, you should always consult with an attorney prior to filing anything with USCIS.